I am an academic, or perhaps I am academic

-Post in 66 words In organizational change studies ‘identity’ has become the new ‘culture’, a way of engaging with that old chestnut ‘the way we do things around here’.
+In organizational change studies ‘identity’ has become the new ‘culture’, a way of engaging with that old chestnut ‘the way we do things around here’.
 In organizational change practices, there is less talk of identity, I suspect culture remains an influential mental model.
-I use myself as an example of why individual transitions, identity, and psychodynamics increasingly inform understanding of the way we do things around here.
+I am going to use myself as an illustration of why individual transitions, identity, and psychodynamics increasingly inform understanding of the way we do things around here.

 I am an academic

 At a recent external workshop, I used myself as an example of the concept of individual identity explaining that my work as an academic was a major part of my identity.
 One of the workshop participants responded that her identity was far more than what she did at work.

 I thought how lucky she was.
 She made the point well that our identities may relate to sports, hobbies, families etc, we are far more than how we earn our living.
 Interest in organizational, group and individual identity can be traced back to the 1950s, but I have only been engaging with it over the last few years.

 In understanding why identity is so important to theories and practices of organizational change the writings of Andrew Brown are informative.
 I have been around long enough to remember when culture and cultural change were in fashion, particularly in the late eighties and nineties.
 At that time the promise of changing cultures was exciting, there was alchemy at work.
 However, beyond the smoke and mirrors, academic concerns remained that the promised cultural change was not being delivered.

 Despite such concerns the rhetoric continued, particularly in the practitioner orientated literature.
 Brown’s (1998) Organisational Culture drew together research, scholarship and most importantly critical thinking.
 I would use it as my key text in workshops and his approach appeared to go down well with workshop participants.